10up/simple-page-ordering/README.md

 Please note that the plug-in is not compatible with Internet Explorer 7 and earlier, due to limitations within those browsers.

+Want to help?
+Check out our [contributing guidelines](CONTRIBUTING.md) to get started.

 <p align="center">
 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>
 </p>